 That is all there is to it.
-Once the computer has rebooted, try to open Steam again.
-If it doesn’t open, continue to the next method.
+Once the computer has rebooted, try to restart the Steam app again.
+If it doesn’t open, continue to the following method.

 Another fast way to resolve the issue is to make sure your Windows 10 operating system is updated.
-In some cases, a faulty update may even cause the problem, but a more recent update resolves the issue.
+A faulty update may cause the problem in some cases, but a more recent update resolves the issue.
 To update Windows 10, follow these steps.

 Click on the “Settings” icon in the Start Menu.

 In the Settings window, choose “Updates & Security.”